loomio/loomio_help/content/user_manual/groups/subgroups/index.md

 - working team or a project working group
 - a topic (such as 'strategy' or 'learning')

-Unlike tags, subgroups create a separate space for a group of people.
+Unlike tags, subgroups create a separate space for a specific group of people.
 [Tags](/en/user_manual/threads/thread_admin/#using-category-tags) are a way to organize your threads.
 Subgroups allows you to change the permissions, notifications, and more for a set of threads and people.

 Subgroups work just like groups do, but are located within your group/organization, which we call the "parent group".
 Most of the features and settings are the same as what you encounter in your parent group.
+This also means that someone can be part of your subgroup (eg, your board) but not your parent group.

 ## Add a subgroup